-a) Historically staffing levels for technical staff in education have been inconsistent and usually inadequate with workloads varying from heavy to impossible.
+- a) Historically staffing levels for technical staff in education have been inconsistent and usually inadequate with workloads varying from heavy to impossible.
 LTAV conducted a survey in 2006 of our members to identify a number of issues (App C) and this shows clearly that staffing is in serious need of review.
-In 2008 a similar survey was conducted nationally by prof Mark Hackling and he published a report on this (Hackling, Edith Cowan University 2009).
-Haclings reomendations were largely consistant with

-LTAV's 2007 policy.
-This is also consistent with the results found by CLEAPSS in the UK.

-- b) Our survey indicates a service factor (the ratio of tech staff man-hours to number of science classes taught) of 0.47, and this is significantly lower that the optimum level which the CLEAPSS policy recommends as 0.6 and our own policy that will be stated later in this document. - c) Anecdotal evidence points to situations in some schools of a single technician servicing school populations in excess of 1400 students and technician to student ratios of greater than 1: 800 are not uncommon. - d) The relative importance of the practical component of Science education also varies a great deal, the number of practical activities varying enormously between schools.
-It is logical to conclude that practical work is and should be an important part of the science curriculum.
-Presently the following issues often prevent the effective delivery of the services to provide this content. - i) Insufficient time for technical staff to prepare the materials - ii) Insufficient time for technical staff to implement a safe work environment for these activities to occur. - iii) Administrative loads in technical staff increase lead times to the point where academic staff have difficulty planning the practical component of their teaching. - iv) The responsibility for the acquisition and provision of physical resources for science is not well defined and this results in great difficulties in the provision of the equipment needed to effectively and safely deliver the practical part of a science program.
+In 2008 a similar survey was conducted nationally by Prof Mark Hackling and he published a report on this (Hackling, Edith Cowan University 2009).
+Hackling's recommendations were largely consistent with LTAV's 2007 policy.
+This is also consistent with the results found by CLEAPSS in the UK. - b) Our survey indicates a service factor1 (the ratio of tech staff man-hours to number of science classes taught) of 0.47, and this is significantly lower than the optimum level which the CLEAPSS policy recommends as 0.6 and our own policy that will be stated later in this document. - c) Anecdotal evidence points to situations in some schools of a single technician servicing school populations in excess of 1400 students and technician to student ratios of greater than 1: 800 are not uncommon.